mindee/mindee-api-php/docs/extras/guide/resume_v1.md

 ```

 ## Hard Skills
-**hardSkills** : The list of specific technical abilities and knowledge mentioned in a resume.
+**hardSkills** : The list of the candidate's technical abilities and knowledge.

 ```php
 foreach ($result->document->inference->prediction->hardSkills as $hardSkillsElem)